IT Engineer Knowledge Architecture Series

 This web edition follows the manuscript from the introduction through the three parts, appendices, and backmatter.

-The book focuses on only three layers: Prompt Engineering, Context Engineering, and Harness Engineering.
-Prompt Engineering defines the contract for one task.
-Context Engineering makes the required decision inputs visible and durable.
-Harness Engineering makes execution, verification, retry, and restart safe.
-The book builds these layers in order so an AI agent can move from plausible output toward completed work.
+The book stays focused on only three layers: Prompt Engineering, Context Engineering, and Harness Engineering.
+Prompt Engineering creates the contract for one task.
+Context Engineering delivers the decision inputs in a durable way.
+Harness Engineering makes execution, verification, and restart safe.
+The book builds these three layers in order so an AI agent can move from plausible output toward completed work.

 What This Book Promises

-By the end of the book, the reader should be able to explain and reproduce the following in practical engineering terms.
+The promise of this book is explicit.
+By the time the reader finishes it, the reader should be able to explain and reproduce the following in practical engineering terms.

-- Use a verification harness, permission policy, restart protocol, and operating model to close AI-agent work safely
+• Use a verification harness, permission policy, restart packet, and operating model to close AI-agent work safely

-This book does not promise benchmark comparisons between models or a collection of conversational prompt tricks.
+This book does not promise model benchmarks or a collection of conversational prompt tricks.
 The subject is work that includes code changes, verification, review, and handoff.

 Intended Reader